Last Updated: December 4, 2020

 What Is Linux?

 An OS is the background software that connects and communicates with all the other software on a computer or smart device.
 You can think of it as the brain that tells all the body parts to move in a certain way.
-Without an OS, it would be more difficult to use computers, mobile devices, programmes, and apps.
+Without an OS, it would be more difficult to use computers, mobile devices, programs, and apps.

 Basically, the Linux operating system is an example of a non-proprietary OS.
 If you’re still wondering what an operating system is, you’re probably unaware that you already know the answer.
-The only thing you should do is check your device’s information and see which platforms powers it.
+The only thing you should do is to check your device’s information and see which platforms powers it.
 Apart from Linux, systems like Windows or Mac are the most popular instances of such platforms.

 But before we proceed to the more complex parts of the story, let’s briefly explain what does “Linux” mean.
 In an interview with Ars Technica, Linus Torvald, its creator, recalled that:

 “Linux was my working name, so in that sense, he (Ari Lemmke, the then administrator of the FTP server) didn’t really name it, but I never wanted to release it as Linux.
-Linux was a perfectly good working name, but if I actually used it as the official one people would think that I am egomaniac, and wouldn’t take it seriously.
+Linux was a perfectly good working name, but if I actually used it as the official one people would think that I am an egomaniac, and wouldn’t take it seriously.
 So I chose this very bad name “Freax,” for “Free Unix.”
 Luckily, Ari Lemmke used this working name instead.
-And after that he never changed it.”
+And after that, he never changed it.”

 With that out of the way, we can get down to what Linux actually is.
 In broad strokes, the following could be a sound Linux definition:

-Linux is a series of free to use, open source operating systems (OS).
+Linux is a series of free to use, open-source operating systems (OS).

 If this definition sounds reductionist, that’s because it is.
 However, it serves as a great starting point for exploring Linux further.

 The next question, which might be considered, technically, the real question is what is Linux kernel.
 Kernels are core pieces of software responsible for managing the most basic of resources like CPU, the hardware, and communication with other programs.
 When you download a variant of Linux, most of it is GNU-based software (libraries and tools) that comes along with the kernel.
-Usually, the kernel is enough for people to call the whole package Linux, since it’s the heart of the OS.
+Usually, the kernel is enough for people to call the whole package Linux since it’s the heart of the OS.